The Ultimate Guide to Professional Book Descriptions

 How to Use Professionalism to Sell Your Books

 The synopsis provides your reader with an answer to a question without revealing the entire solution before they buy your book.
-It can also show them that you’re a respectable authority on the subject, much like an authentic restaurant serving curry.
+It can also show them that you’re a respected authority on the subject, which helps to build the trust relationship before your readers part with their dollars.

-Readers aren’t stupid either.
-They know that your description is a sales pitch.
+Readers, of course, know that your description is a sales pitch.
 They liked your cover and want you to convince them to buy your book.
-Your description is how you’re going to convince them.
+Your description is the tool you use to convince them.

 Randall Beard, a marketing guru, explains that we have a 20-second window to convince our readers to buy our book.
 Online shoppers look for convenience and speed, because their lives are too busy to take the slow-thinking road.

-Writing an Expert Description for Amazon Kindle Publishing
+Writing a Professional Book Description for Amazon Kindle Publishing

 You can call this a recipe of sorts.
 We’ll teach you what secret ingredients to add to your marketing campaign to make your readers’ jaws drop in the crucial-window phase.